 Install a bottom and top rail to attach to the fence posts.
 A “butt joint” is a basic wood joint where the ends of the rails are aligned, placed together and then secured.
 Be sure to measure that the top and bottom rails are perfectly aligned.

 I need a new fence, but I am not sure how to build or fix it.
 Can RMFP help me install my fence?

 We can help in a variety of ways.
-Download our free fence installation guide if you are thinking about doing the project yourself.
-However, we also work with over 2,500 contractors annually and can connect you with a reputable contractor for your new project!
+We work with over 2,500 contractors annually and can connect you with a reputable contractor for your new project!

 Fencing Grades We Supply

 Great for the Penny Pinch

 Typical uses are for farm and ranch properties

 Used for repairs, back alleys and chicken coops

 Usually contains check marks, knot holes, and pecking

 Standard and better grade that your average box store or lumber yard carries